 Check the website for the country you would like to visit.
 To find a London based Embassy/Consulate see the London Diplomatic List on the Foreign and Commonwealth Office website.

 Please read the UKCISA factsheet for more information.
 If you have any additional questions you will need to ask the Embassy you are applying to as the application forms and requirements vary from country to country.UKCISA Guidance - Schengen Visa FAQ

 Working After Your Studies

 In April 2011 the government introduced an annual quota on applications for Tier 2 of the points-based system; however students transferring from Student Visa to the Tier 2 route are not included in this quota.

 The normal Tier 2 requirements will apply, except for the Resident Labour Market Test. i.e. A company hiring International students transferring from Student Visa to the Tier 2 route are not required to advertise a position to prove that there is no suitable EU/EEA candidate currently resident in the UK.

 The Tier 2 route provides leave to remain for three years with the option to extend for a further two years if still employed by a Tier 2 sponsor.

-- Your employer must have or apply for a licence from the UKBA to employ anyone from outside of the EU.
-UKBA Register of Sponsors
+- Your employer must have or apply for a licence from the UKVI to employ anyone from outside of the EU.
+UKVI Register of Sponsors

 - It is possible to change employer and roles.
 A 'change of employment' application and a new CoS are required to start a new job with a different Tier 2 sponsor.